andresnowak/Pong/README.md

     Andrés Olvera Rodríguez

 Description:
     This is the classic game of pong where two players on opposite sides of each other try to hit the ball to the other side to score a point.
 If the ball reaches the other side and the opponent cannot hit it back, you score a point.
-The game ends when one player reaches 11 points.
+The game resets when one player reaches 11 points.

 Controls:
     The controls for the left player are 'w' for upward motion and 's' for downward motion.